Advocacy is an important role of council in representing the needs of the Ipswich community to decision makers in State and Federal governments.

 Why is advocacy important for Ipswich?

-Ipswich is the fastest growing region in Queensland.
-By 2041, Ipswich is projected to have over 456,000 residents, more than doubling from its 2016 census population of 200,103 (Queensland Government Statistician Office, Population Projections by Region, 2016).
-Ipswich’s rapid and unprecedented population growth requires an equal acceleration of investment in population-supporting infrastructure to ensure that Ipswich residents are afforded the same level of liveability and opportunity as residents in other regions.
+Ipswich is one of Queensland’s fastest growing local government areas, with an annual percentage growth rate of 3.5 per cent between 2022 and 2023.1 By 2041, Ipswich will reach an estimated population of 456,000.2 Ipswich’s rapid and unprecedented population growth requires an equal acceleration of investment in population-supporting infrastructure to ensure that Ipswich residents are afforded the same level of liveability and opportunity as residents in other regions.

 Council's advocacy activities aim to provide decision makers with clear and consistent messages about what is needed to deliver beneficial outcomes for the communities that they serve.